llunno/TasDis_microsservices/README.md

 # TasDis

 **TasDis** is a Distributed system where teachers and students can keep track and monitor their academical duties.
-This project was developed for Scalable Software Engineering class from Instituto Infnet.
+This project was developed for Scalable Software Engineering class from Infnet Institute.

 ## How to run locally

-The projects provides a [devcontainer](https://containers.dev/) environment to easily run the project locally.
+The projects provides a [devcontainer](https://containers.dev/) environment to easily run it locally.

 **The docker image will provide the following features in the container**: